dotnet/docs/docs/architecture/grpc-for-wcf-developers/interface-definition-language.md

 One of the advantages of the Protobuf IDL is that as a custom language it enables gRPC to be completely language and platform agnostic, not favoring any technology over another.

-The Protobuf IDL is also much easier for humans to both read and write than WSDL.
+The Protobuf IDL is also designed for humans to both read and write, whereas WSDL is intended as a machine-readable/writable format.
 Changing the WSDL of a WCF service typically requires making the changes to the service code itself, running the service and regenerating the WSDL file from the server.
 By contrast, with a `.proto` file, changes are simple to apply and automatically flow through the generated code.
 Visual Studio 2019 builds `.proto` files in the background when they are saved; when using other editors such as VS Code the changes will be applied when the project is built.

-When compared with XML, messages encoded using Protobuf have many advantages:

-- They can be up to 10x smaller.
-- Encoding, decoding and transmitting can be up to 100x faster.
+When compared with XML, and particularly SOAP, messages encoded using Protobuf have many advantages.
+Protobuf messages can be up to 10x smaller than the same data serialized as SOAP XML, and encoding, decoding and transmitting them over a network can be up to 100x faster.
-- Simpler and less ambiguous.
-- The generated data access classes are easier to use programmatically.

-The potential disadvantage of Protobuf is that, because the messages are not human readable, additional tooling is required to debug message content.
+The potential disadvantage of Protobuf compared to SOAP is that, because the messages are not human readable, additional tooling is required to debug message content.

 > [!TIP]
 > gRPC *does* support server reflection for dynamically accessing services without pre-compiled stubs, although it is intended more for general-purpose tools than application-specific clients.
-[Find more information about gRPC Server Reflection on GitHub.](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md)
+[Find more information about gRPC Server Reflection on the gRPC repo on GitHub.](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md)

+> [!NOTE]
+> WCF's binary format, used with the NetTCP binding, is much closer to Protobuf in terms of compactness and performance, but NetTCP is only usable between .NET clients and servers, whereas Protobuf is a cross-platform solution.

 >[!div class="step-by-step"]
 <!-->[Next](network-protocols.md)-->